Pinterest Hidden Image

 Forget it!

-4. Tap it
+4. Tap it or shake it

 Some parents notice that their baby immediately starts to suck on the pacifier if they put it in his mouth and then tap it lightly with a fingernail.